 Similarly, the servicing and settlement overhead inherent to Loan Operations is time-consuming for new CLO managers.
 Managers are aiming to grow their business without a commensurate hiring of back office personnel and are increasingly choosing to outsource back office tasks to third-party partners.
 Choosing the right software and service partners is now viewed as an operational strength by rating agencies and is in many cases a selling point to prospective equity investors.

-To meet these needs, Allvue offers a comprehensive, highly configurable suite of solutions for CLO Managers that includes portfolio management, research, trading, and compliance.
+To meet these needs, Allvue offers a comprehensive, highly configurable suite of solutions for CLO Managers that includes portfolio management, research management, trading, and compliance.
 The platform aggregates data from both internal and external data sources, giving investment professionals a singular, integrated solution that powers 50 of the top 100 CLO managers in the world.
 The platform supports the entire investment lifecycle and can be configured to model any workflow, store any data, and integrate with any system, allowing CLO Managers to focus on making better investment decisions.